lizardman301/Lizard-bot-rsf/README.md

  * bracket
 	 * Allows you to add a link to a bracket for users to view
 	 * Unique for each channel
-	 * Default value: There is no bracket set for this channel
+	 * Default value: 'There is no bracket set for this channel'
  * seeding
 	 * Allows you to set the Google Sheets spreadsheet ID to be used to check points
 	 * Please see: [Our Documentation](https://github.com/lizardman301/Lizard-bot-rsf/blob/master/doc/seeding_with_sheets.md) for instructions on creating/adapting a spreadsheet
 	 * Unique for each channel
 	 * Default value:
  * status
 	 * Allows you to change the flavor text of the !round and !status commands for individual channels
 	 * Text uses {0} as a marker for where the round count will be added